Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

 \section{Galois coverings of algebraic curves}

-In this section, given a singular curve $X$ over a separably closed field as well as an étale Galois covering of the normalisation of one of its irreducible components, we describe an étale Galois covering of $X$ with the same Galois group.
-Similar results can be found in \cite[§2.3]{das_galois}; we keep the descriptions self-contained, simple and constructive in the specific cases we are interested in.
+In this section, given a curve $X$ over an algebraically closed field as well as a Galois covering of the normalisation of one of its irreducible components, we describe a Galois covering of $X$ with the same Galois group.
+Similar though not identical results can be found in \cite[§2.3]{das_galois}; we keep the descriptions self-contained, simple and constructive in the specific cases we are interested in.
 We describe one covering of $X$ which trivialises the étale cohomology groups $\HH^i(X,\ZZ/n\ZZ)$ for $i=1,2$, and explain its contruction explicitly in case $X$ is integral.
 Finally, we give a similar, though slightly more involved, construction in the case of a curve over a field of cohomological dimension 1.
-These coverings will be used in the following sections in the proof that curves are $K(\pi,1)$, as well as in the explicit computation of cohomology groups and cup-products.
+These coverings will be used in the following sections in the proof that curves are $K(\pi,1)$, as well as in the explicit computation of cohomology groups and cup products.